Publications

 Choi, M., Sng, O., & Suh, E. M. (2024, February).
 Disease threats shape whether friends or money matter for well-being.
 Invited talk presented at the Society for Personality and Social Psychology Advances in Cultural Psychology Preconference, San Diego, CA, USA.

 Brotherson, C.†, Choi, M., Williams, K. E. G., & Sng, O. (2023, November).
 People’s stereotypes of those moving between harsh and hopeful environments.
-Talk presented at the Annual Biomedical Research Conference for Minoritized Scientists, Phoenix, AZ, USA.
+Single-presenter talk presented at the Annual Biomedical Research Conference for Minoritized Scientists, Phoenix, AZ, USA.

 Brotherson, C.†, Choi, M., Williams, K. E. G., & Sng, O. (2023, August).
 People’s stereotypes of those moving between harsh and hopeful environments.
-Talk presented at the UCI Summer Undergraduate Research Fellowship Symposium, Irvine, CA, USA.
+Single-presenter talk presented at the UCI Summer Undergraduate Research Fellowship Symposium, Irvine, CA, USA.

 Choi, M., Sng, O., & Suh, E. M. (2023, May).
 Disease prevalence predicts variability in determinants of life satisfaction: Social versus financial resources.
-Talk presented at the Human Behavior and Evolution Society, Palm Springs, CA, USA.
+Single-presenter talk presented at the Human Behavior and Evolution Society, Palm Springs, CA, USA.

 Sng, O., Choi, M., & Ackerman, J. (2023, May).
 The ecology of relatedness: How living around family (or not) matters.
 Symposium talk presented at the Human Behavior and Evolution Society, Palm Springs, CA, USA.